allhaker/batch-requests/README.md

 I had to do minimal setup for linter and tests.
 It pretty much worked out of the box.

-Besides that I choose TypeScript.
+Besides that I chose TypeScript.
 I have become quite accustomed to using TS over the last few years and I am convinced that in the long run TS saves time as it serves as an extra protection making sure that if the code builds then there is a higher likelyhood the app will actually work.

 ## Function Over Interceptor
 The exercise text said the following: `Implement an interceptor that handles batching for the given API request.
 All requests should return the requested files.`